neogeo-technologies/OneTjs/docs/configuration.md

 # Configuration

-At present, OneTjs can only be configured via various YAML files.
+At present, OneTjs can only be configured via various config files (there is no tool to ease the configuration process).

-3 levels of YAML files must be used:
+4 levels of config files must be used:
+* onetjs.cfg: cfg file (.ini syntax) used to configure the options at app level
-* services.yml: configuration files for your services
+* services.yml: YAML file used for declaring your services
-* frameworks.yml: configuration files for your frameworks
+* frameworks.yml: YAML files for declaring the frameworks used by the datasets of each service
-* what_ever_you_want.yml: configuration files for your datasets
+* what_ever_you_want.yml: YAML files for declaring the published datasets

 The term "spatial framework" (framework for short in the TJS documentation) is defined in the TJS standard:
 > a GIS representation, either point, line, or polygon, of any collection of physical or conceptual geographic objects.